View Document

 5. Research Impact

 17. Serious Adverse Event: has the meaning given in the NHMRC’s Safely Monitoring and Reporting Clinical Trials Involving Therapeutic Goods 2016 (or any replacement for it).
-The defintion in 2016 version is ‘Any adverse event/adverse reaction that results in death, is life-threatening, requires hospitalisation or prolongation of existing hospitalisation, results in persistent or significant disability or incapacity, or is a congenital anomaly or birth defect’.
+The definition in 2016 version is ‘Any adverse event/adverse reaction that results in death, is life-threatening, requires hospitalisation or prolongation of existing hospitalisation, results in persistent or significant disability or incapacity, or is a congenital anomaly or birth defect’.

 18. Site: means the physical location where a clinical trial is conducted.
 When a clinical trial is conducted at more than one site, using the same protocol, it is referred to as a multi-site or multi-centre trial.